agelmore/agelmore.github.io/_posts/2015-5-2-New-strategy.md

 2. **Map reads to Pangenome**.
 Using Bowtie2.

-3. **Read variant calling**.
+3. **Read variant calling and copy number**.
 Using samtools variant calling, I will see which genes have the highest read variation.
 I will also look at read coverage on each gene.
 Low variation genes with high abundance are genes that are identical between strains/species.
 Low variation genes with low abundance may be unique genes found in only some strains/species.
 We are most interested in high variation genes with high abundance because these are genes that are probably under selection pressure in different strains.

 4. **Gene variation across body sites, individuals, and disease states**.
 Once I have developed a pipeline for looking at variation in the pangenome in different samples, I will be able to quickly run different samples to compare gene variation.